dinglezhang/RotEx/README.md

 # Get started

 Run test.py in the root.
-It calls tests on all functions provided in helpers folder.
+It calls tests on all functions provided in EasyEuler folder.